microsoft/dstoolkit-text2sql-and-imageprocessing/deploy_ai_search/README.md

-# AI Search Indexing with Azure Document Intelligence - Pre-built Index Setup
+# AI Search Indexing Pre-built Index Setup

 The associated scripts in this portion of the repository contains pre-built scripts to deploy the skillset with Azure Document Intelligence.